xipki/xipki/assemblies/xipki-ocsp/README.md

 2. Download the `bcprov-jdk15on-<version>.jar` and `bcpkix-jdk15on-<version>.jar` from
   [BouncyCastle Latest Release](https://www.bouncycastle.org/latest_releases.html) to the folder `${JETTY_HOME}/lib/ext`.
 The cryptographic libraries are not included since we need the latest release.
+3. (Optional) If you use database other than PostgreSQL, MariaDB and MySQL, you need to download the JDBC driver to the folder `${JETTY_BASE}/lib/ext`.
-3. (Optional) If you use database other than MariaDB and MySQL, you need to overwrite the configuration templates with those in the corresponding sub folder in `${JETTY_BASE}/xipki/etc/ocsp/database`, and download the JDBC driver to the folder `${JETTY_BASE}/lib/ext`.
+4. (Optional) If you use database other than MariaDB and MySQL, you need to overwrite the configuration templates with those in the corresponding sub folder in `${JETTY_BASE}/xipki/etc/ocsp/database`.
-4. Configure the XIPKI_BASE by adding the following block to the file `start.ini`.
+5. Configure the XIPKI_BASE by adding the following block to the file `start.ini`.
 Please configure XIPKI_BASE correctly.

 ```sh